 So, what does it actually mean for entrepreneurship to be redemptive?

 When we call something redemptive, it means someone is giving or sacrificing to restore something or someone to its proper place.
 Redemptive founders are those who, being deeply spiritually formed, generously surrender their personal and organizational power for the sake of others.

 A redemptive enterprise “spends itself” on behalf of the world more than on its own behalf.
 It is organized to “bind up the brokenhearted, to proclaim freedom for the captives, and release from darkness for the prisoners” (Isaiah 61), especially as it relates to its customers, its workforce, and its partners.

 We believe the redemptive enterprise demonstrates the biblical pattern of restoration through sacrifice in three dimensions: Leadership, Strategy, and Operations.

 Redemptive Entrepreneurship is the work of joining God in creative restoration through sacrifice, in venture building and innovation.

-REDEMPTIVE STRATEGY aims for cultural renewal through beautiful and humanizing products, services, and spaces, backed by truthful and God-honoring brands and narratives.
+REDEMPTIVE STRATEGY is designing & leading the venture as a culture-making force to join God in the renewal of all things.
+It is a commitment to create beautiful and humanizing products, services, and spaces, backed by truthful and God-honoring brands and narratives.

 At Praxis, we're building and nurturing an ecosystem to advance redemptive work, and especially redemptive ventures, in the world.
 We call this ecosystem a “creative engine,” which consists of several components: